alexyorke/alexyorke.github.io/_posts/2025-12-20-monads-in-c-sharp-part-3-the-reader-monad.md

 - `Select` (`Map`): Transforms the final result (e.g., formatting a decimal to a string).
 - `Local`: Temporarily modifies the environment for a specific step.

+(`Pure`/`Unit` exists too; we'll defer it to the Appendix.)
+You build the computation as a value (a pipeline you can pass around and test), and only run it once you have an environment, typically at an application boundary.

 Important: While the Reader pattern treats the environment as a fixed input for the pipeline, it does not strictly enforce immutability on the objects stored inside it.
 If your environment contains a mutable object (like a `List<T>`), Reader won't stop you from modifying it, though doing so breaks the functional "pure dependency" model. [^1]